...

 Institutions using automated transcript evaluation platforms have reported reductions in processing time from several days to mere minutes for preliminary reviews.
 That doesn’t replace staff, it repositions them from data entry clerks to decision reviewers.

-Jay Fedje often uses an analogy:
+Jay Fedje, VP of Partnerships at DegreeSight, often uses an analogy:

 “For decades, transcript evaluators have been moving rocks with wheelbarrows.
 Automation is the bulldozer.”